gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

 * Minimum Ansible Version Requirement is 2.7.x
 * For agentless non commandbus sshpass is required
 * For windows non agent command bus pywinrm is required
+* ``Integrations: Ansible`` User Role Permission required for access to Ansible Details Pages and Ansible tabs in Groups and Clouds

 Add Ansible Integration
 ^^^^^^^^^^^^^^^^^^^^^^^